Prohelion/prohelion.github.io/docs/Profinity/Getting_Started/Profiles.md

 To download a particular Profile Pack, including all associated DBC files, scripts, battery cell profiles, etc., click on the download button next to the Profile in the Profile list.

 From this menu it is also possible to change the active Profile using the radio buttons.
-Each Profile must have a name and can optionally have a description to help inform users as to the purpose/application for that Profile.
+Each Profile must have a unique name and can optionally have a description to help inform users as to the purpose/application for that Profile.
 To modify the name or description of a particular Profile, click on the name of the Profile in the Profile list.

 !!! info "Renaming the active Profile"
     You cannot rename the active Profile in Profinity.
 In order to rename the active Profile, you must change to a different Profile, rename the desired Profile, and then change back.
 It may help to create a temporary Profile for this purpose, which can be deleted after you have renamed your desired Profile.

 Profinity ships with an example Profile called the PET Profile (Prohelion / Elmar / Tritium) which contains all the necessary configuration to support a vehicle based on Prohelion, Elmar, and Tritium technologies.
-If you wish to use this Profile as a basis for your own work we would suggest copying it to a new file name as the file is overwritten each time you install a new version of Profinity. <!-- Check this -->
+If you wish to use this Profile as a basis for your own work, we would suggest copying it to a new file name as the file is overwritten each time you install a new version of Profinity. <!-- Check this -->

 ## Profile Pack Files